 Frequently Asked Questions

 At our studio, Anna is the main photographer and she would be the one working with you directly.
-She would be backed up by one of our associate photographers for your big day.
+If you opt for second photographer, she would be backed up by one of our associate photographers for your big day.
 You will meet initially, she will shoot your engagement session and wedding.
 You will also go over timeline and all details of your wedding at pre-wedding consultation with her.
 Jakub might join you for your e-session as he is Anna’s assistant and lead editor of all images delivered.

 Our studio is located in downtown Schaumburg, IL just minutes from Woodfield Mall in northwest suburbs of Chicago.
 We are excited and cannot wait to meet you and hear all about your wedding day.